 Let’s stay safe at home…together!

 Resources for self-care, creativity and community Turn to this evolving webpage full of resources for whatever we might need at this critical time.
 See a hole?
 Help us fill it with your suggestion!
+(NOTE: this is for MEMBERS ONLY; SCBWI has a non-solicitation policy.)
 We’ll update this page regularly with your resources which will serve to comfort and let everyone know that help is at hand!

 We’re here for you.